mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/9254635/fractal-noise
 By [Christopher Paolini](https://en.wikipedia.org/wiki/Christopher_Paolini)  (1983 – )

 Reading Notes: "July 25, 2234: The crew of the Adamura discovers the Anomaly."
+The author successfully builds uncertainty and stress as the story progresses.
+See the [Wikipedia summary](https://en.wikipedia.org/wiki/Fractal_Noise) for more.

 Wikipedia Summary: https://en.wikipedia.org/wiki/Fractal_Noise